Sorry, you need to enable JavaScript to visit this website.

 What if I am on tuition waiver/tuition exchange?

-If you are receiving tuition waiver or exchange, (for example, you have parent who works at RIT, etc.) you will need to inform the Education Abroad office so we can make sure your study abroad budget worksheet accurately reflects your tuition fees.
+If you are receiving tuition waiver or exchange, (for example, you have a parent who works at RIT, etc.) you will need to inform the Education Abroad office so we can make sure your study abroad budget worksheet accurately reflects your tuition fees.
 On study abroad, you may not be able to apply your full tuition waiver (or exchange), however you may be eligible for a discounted tuition rate.
-Please consult RIT’s benefits policy (page 5) detailing tuition waiver and exchange as it applies to study abroad.
-Ask an RIT study abroad advisor for more details.
+Please consult the RIT Tuition Waiver Policy via this link (after clicking the link, scroll down to Additional Information under the RIT Tuition Waiver Section) which details tuition waiver and exchange as it applies to study abroad.
+Ask your RIT study abroad advisor for more details.

 Q